 The Temporary Specification provides a single, unified interim model that ensures a common framework for registration data directory services.
 It allows registrars and registries, also referred to as ICANN’s contracted parties, to continue with the robust collection of registration data from both natural & legal persons, as well as technical information, in connection with a domain name registration.
 The Temporary Specification only replaces certain provisions in the Registry Agreements & Registrar Accreditation Agreements, as well as policies.
 All other current obligations remain in force.

 ICANN’s contracted parties would be required to apply the model outlined in the Temporary Specification when processing personal data linked to the European Economic Area (EEA).
-If impracticable for a contracted party to limit their application of the requirements strictly to the EEA, they may apply the requirements to registrations on a global basis.
+If impracticable for a contracted party to limit their application of the requirements strictly to the EEA, they may apply the requirements to registrations on a globe basis.

-To ensure compliance with the GDPR, access to personal data will be restricted to layered/tiered access, where only users with a legitimate purpose can request access to non-public data through registrars and registry operators.
+To ensure compliance with the GDPR, access to personal data will be restricted to layered/tiered access, where only users with a legitimate purpose can request access to non-public data through registrars & registry operators.
 Until a unified access model is in place, registries & registrars will have to determine which requests are permissible under the law.
-Alternatively, users may contact either the registrant or listed administrative and technical contacts through an anonymized email or web form available via the registered name’s registrar.
+Alternatively, users may contact either the registrant or listed administrative & technical contacts through an anonymized email or web form available via the registered name’s registrar.
 Registrants may opt to have their full contact information made publicly available.

-This Temporary Specification has been adopted under the procedure for Temporary Policies outlined in the Registry Agreement & Registrar Accreditation Agreement.
+This Temporary Specification has been adopted under the procedure for Temporary Policies outlined in the Registry Agreement and Registrar Accreditation Agreement.
 Fifteen Board members voted to approve its adoption, representing a unanimous approval among Board members present & meeting the contractual requirement for the Board passing a temporary specification.
 The Board must reaffirm its temporary adoption every 90 days, & may continue to do so for no more than one year.